-In an effort to reach students as they or transition from one school to another, Library staff visit schools with a special focus on students in kindergarten and sixth grade.
-In 2009, more than 7,000 new cards were issued during the county’s campaign with approximately 3,200 of those students receiving their first Library card.
+In an effort to reach students as they transition from one school or grade to another, Library staff visit schools with a special focus on students in kindergarten and sixth grade.
+In 2013, there were 260,139 library cardholders, library staff registered 1,068 students and 984 of those used their cards during the year.

 students can get help through the Library's Ask-A-Question reference service

 where they can get help from a Reference Librarian by visiting a branch,

 calling 805-6930, e-mailing email@example.com or text 66756 and begin your question with askccpl.